CLI Tool

 - Organization balance

-- Default URL and GitHub repo (if set)
+- Default URL and GitHub repos (if set)

 projects update <projectId>